Consultations

 What is a Local Place Plan?

-The Act states: “A local place plan is a proposal as to the development or use of land.
+According to the Act: “A local place plan is a proposal as to the development or use of land.
 It may also identify land and buildings that the community body considers to be of particular significance to the local area.”
-Local Place Plans that meet the legal requirements can be registered with Dumfries and Galloway Council.
+Legally compliant plans can be formally registered with Dumfries and Galloway Council.

 How do I get involved?

-The results received will then be used to produce a draft Local Place Plan which the community will be able to view and comment on before a final version is agreed and published.
+The feedback collected will help us create a draft Local Place Plan, which the whole community will be able to review and comment on before the final version is agreed and published.

 Useful links